Kerry and Lavrov to resume talks on Syria despite war crimes row

 The war has killed more than 300,000 people, created the world's worst refugee crisis, allowed for the rise of Islamic State and drawn in regional and major powers.

-Assad, with military backing from Russia and Iranian-backed militias, aims to take back all of Aleppo, which was Syria's biggest city before the outbreak of war in 2011.
+Assad aims to take back all of Aleppo, which was Syria's biggest city before the outbreak of war in 2011.

 The city has been divided between government and rebel control for years and food, water and medical supplies in rebel areas are now running low.

-The Observatory also reported heavy air strikes against the rebel-held Eastern Ghouta area near Damascus.

-Russia on Saturday vetoed a French-drafted United Nations Security Council resolution that would have demanded an immediate end to air strikes and military flights over Aleppo.
+Last Saturday Russia vetoed a French-drafted United Nations Security Council resolution that would have demanded an immediate end to air strikes and military flights over Aleppo.

 On Wednesday, Russian President Vladimir Putin accused France of deliberately luring Moscow into vetoing the resolution and suggested it was doing the bidding of the United States.